google-deepmind/torax/README.md

 # What is TORAX?

 TORAX is a differentiable tokamak core transport simulator aimed for fast and accurate forward modelling, pulse-design, trajectory optimization, and controller design workflows.
-TORAX is written in Python-JAX, with the following motivations:
+TORAX is written in Python using JAX, with the following motivations:

 - Open-source and extensible, aiding with flexible workflow coupling
 - JAX provides auto-differentiation capabilities and code compilation for fast runtimes.
 Differentiability allows for gradient-based nonlinear PDE solvers for fast and accurate modelling, and for sensitivity analysis of simulation results to arbitrary parameter inputs, enabling applications such as trajectory optimization and data-driven parameter identification for semi-empirical models.
 Auto-differentiability allows for these applications to be easily extended with the addition of new physics models, or new parameter inputs, by avoiding the need to hand-derive Jacobians